The Best Medicare Supplement (Medigap) Plans in Tennessee

 Foreign travel emergency | 80% | 80% | 80% | 80% | 80% | 80% | ||||

 1. Plans C and F are not available to new beneficiaries who became eligible for Medicare on or after January 1, 2020.
-2. Plans F and G also offer a high deductible plan which has an annual deductible of $2,700 in 2023.
+2. Plans F and G also offer a high deductible plan which has an annual deductible of $2,870 in 2025.
 Once the annual deductible is met, the plan pays 100% of covered services for the rest of the year.
 The high deductible Plan F is not available to new beneficiaries who became eligible for Medicare on or after January 1, 2020.
-3. Plan K has an out-of-pocket yearly limit of $6,940 in 2023.
-Plan L has an out-of-pocket yearly limit of $3,470 in 2023.
+3. Plan K has an out-of-pocket yearly limit of $7,220 in 2025.
+Plan L has an out-of-pocket yearly limit of $3,610 in 2025.
 4. Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to $50 for emergency room visits that don’t result in an inpatient admission.
 View an image version of this table. |

-All Medigap plans offer some coverage for Medicare Part A coinsurance.
-They must also cover an additional year (365 days) of hospitalization coverage beyond what is already covered by Medicare.
 Medicare Supplement plans in Tennessee cover some portion of copayments required under Medicare Part B. Some plans even offer coverage for the deductible amounts that must be paid before Medicare will cover treatments and hospitalization.

 Not all plans may be available to all Medicare participants.
 Individuals who first became eligible for Medicare coverage on or after January 1, 2020, cannot enroll in Plans C or F. These plans were phased out by Medicare because they provided first-dollar coverage for all medical treatments, which was prohibited by the Medicare Access and CHIP Reauthorization Act of 2015.
-Individuals who reached the age of 65 before January 1, 2020, however, can still enroll in these plans for as long as they are available from insurance companies in Tennessee.

 Have Medicare questions?

-Talk to a licensed agent today to find a plan that fits your needs.
+Talk to a licensed agent today to find a Medicare Supplement plan.

 How Do I Enroll in Medicare Supplement Plans in Tennessee?

-The easiest way to enroll in Medigap coverage is to do so during the initial six-month period of open enrollment, which begins on the first day of the month in which you turn 65.
+The easiest way to enroll in Medigap coverage is to do so during the initial six-month period of open enrollment, which begins on the first day of the month in which you turn 65 and have Medicare Part B.

 During these six months, you cannot be turned down for any available Medicare Supplement insurance policy because of pre-existing conditions.
-Additionally, you will be offered coverage at the same premium rates offered to applicants in perfect health.
-By taking advantage of this limited-time opportunity, you can obtain Medigap insurance at a far lower cost and with less stress for you and your family.

 If you have had Medigap coverage in the past and lost it because the company you chose went bankrupt or through other reasons that were not your fault, you may be entitled to guaranteed issue rights.
 This status lets you purchase Medigap insurance under the same terms that you would have had under the initial six-month enrollment period.

 Guaranteed issue rights may also be available to you if you chose to enroll in a Medicare Advantage plan rather than Medigap coverage during your initial enrollment period.
-If you decide within the first year of coverage that you would prefer to switch to Original Medicare, you can typically access the same low rates and guaranteed approval for coverage from Medigap providers.
+If you decide within the first year of coverage that you would prefer to switch to Original Medicare, you can typically access the same rates and guaranteed approval for coverage from Medigap providers.

-If you do not enroll in Medigap in the first six months of your eligibility, insurers can deny your application or charge you much higher rates for your coverage.
 Medigap providers use underwriting and risk assessment tools to process the applications they receive.
 Pre-existing conditions could make it much more difficult for you to obtain Medicare Supplement insurance outside the initial six-month window of eligibility.